zapier/visual-builder/docs/_cli_docs/docs.md

 MY_SECRET_VALUE=1234
 ```

 > `.env` is the new recommended name for the environment file since v5.1.0.
-The old name `.environment` is deprecated but will continue to work for backward compatibility.
+The old name `.environment` is depreated but will continue to work for backward compatibility.

 And then in your `test/basic.js` file: